Ficool

 Artifact Record

-The artifact takes the form of an owl, then unfurls into a vast curtain of black energy over a designated area.
-Within its span, sound and aura are heavily suppressed.
-Movement, screams, and clashes inside are nullified, making outside detection hard.
+The artifact takes the form of an owl crafted from dark fabric.
+Upon release, it unfurls into a vast curtain of black energy over a designated area.
+Inside, the sound and spiritual connection are heavily suppressed and nullified, making outside detection difficult.

-• Always keep it covered and properly sealed when not in use.
-Prolonged exposure may cause the artifact to imprint on the surroundings.
+Caution: Do not deploy in daylight.
+The artifact will permanently vanish along with anything inside its area.
+Keep covered and sealed when not in use.
+Prolonged exposure may cause the artifact to imprint on its surroundings.

 Sound thinned to a dull hum.
-The wind outside, the distant city noise, even the clink of armor faded until only breathing and soft, controlled footsteps remained.
+The wind outside, the distant city noise, even the clink of a wall clock faded until only breathing and soft, controlled footsteps remained.

-The knights advanced in formation.
+The warrior advanced in formation.
 The captain raised two fingers, then pointed ahead.
 The squad split, some taking a narrow side passage, others heading for the basement.

-Two hooded men patrolled the hallway, on guard, as if they could feel something was wrong.
+Two hooded cultists patrolled the hallway, on guard, as if they could feel something was wrong.

 A sword thrust shot toward one man's throat.